edgeimpulse/expert-projects/predictive-maintenance-and-defect-detection-projects/condition-monitoring-syntiant-tinyml.md

 ## Hardware

-To demostrate my solution, I prepared a test setup which requires the following components:
+To demonstrate my solution, I prepared a test setup which requires the following components:

 - Syntiant TinyML board
 - A microSD card - Syntiant TinyML board requires this for IMU data collection.